 Postgraduate Diploma in Science (PGDipSci)

-This is a one-year course of papers, in content and level equivalent to the Honours year, for students who have been awarded an ordinary degree in mathematics or statistics, or who have some other suitable qualification.
+This is a one-year course of papers and a dissertation, in content and level equivalent to the Honours year, for students who have been awarded an ordinary degree in mathematics, or who have some other suitable qualification.
 The structure of the course is worked out individually, and depends on the details of your backgound.
 The Diploma is a valuable qualification in itself and may be taken as a preliminary step towards a Master’s or PhD degree.

 Diploma for Graduates (DipGrad)